-The selected consolidated income statement data for the years ended December 31, 2005, 2004 and 2003, and the selected consolidated balance sheet data as of December 31, 2005 and 2004, have been derived from the Company's audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected consolidated income statement data for the years ended December 31, 2002 and 2001, and the selected consolidated balance sheet data as of December 31, 2003, 2002 and 2001, are derived from the Company's audited consolidated financial statements which are not included in this Annual Report on Form 10-K. The Company acquired M. Kamenstein, Inc. in September 2000 and the business and certain assets of: :USE in October 2003, Gemco Ware, Inc. in November 2003, Excel Importing Corp. in July 2004, Pfaltzgraff Co. in July 2005 and Salton, Inc. in September 2005.
-This information should be read together with the discussion in "Management's Discussion and Analysis of Financial statements and notes to those statements included elsewhere in this Annual Report on Form 10-K.
+The selected consolidated income statement data for the years ended December 31, 2005, 2004 and 2003, and the selected consolidated balance sheet data as of December 31, 2005 and 2004, have been derived from the Company's audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected consolidated income statement data for the years ended

+December 31, 2002 and 2001, and the selected consolidated balance sheet data as of December 31, 2003, 2002 and 2001, are derived from the Company's audited consolidated financial statements which are not included in this Annual Report on Form 10-K. The Company acquired M. Kamenstein, Inc. in September 2000 and the business and certain assets of: :USE in October 2003, Gemco Ware, Inc. in November 2003, Excel Importing Corp. in July 2004, Pfaltzgraff Co. in July 2005 and Salton, Inc. in September 2005.
+This information should be read together with the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Company's consolidated financial statements and notes to those statements included elsewhere in this Annual Report on Form 10-K.